Back to Blog

 Antigravity supports multiple AI models:

-| Model | Provider | Best For | |-------|----------|----------| | Gemini 3 Pro | Google | Complex reasoning, large codebases | | Gemini 3 Flash | Google | Quick iterations, simple tasks | | Gemini 3 Deep Think | Google | Advanced problem-solving | | Claude Sonnet 4.5 | Anthropic | Detailed explanations, safety | | Claude Opus 4.5 | Anthropic | Most capable Claude model | | GPT-OSS-120B | Open Source | Privacy-conscious development |
+| Model | Provider | Best For | |-------|----------|----------| | Gemini 3.1 Pro | Google | Complex reasoning, large codebases | | Gemini 3 Flash | Google | Quick iterations, simple tasks | | Gemini 3 Deep Think | Google | Advanced problem-solving | | Claude Sonnet 4.6 | Anthropic | Detailed explanations, balanced capability | | Claude Opus 4.6 | Anthropic | Most capable Claude model | | GPT-OSS-120B | Open Source | Privacy-conscious development |

 4. Massive Context Window